aimee-mcneil-melville/ToDo-Full-Stack/packages/my-fullstack-collection-query/README.md

 # Fullstack Collection App

 This repo is designed to provide space to code a fullstack app.
-It contains node modules and folders for databases, routes, api requests, react components, and redux actions and creators.
+It contains node modules and folders for databases, routes, API requests and React components that'll use React Query.
 Let's get going!

 ## Setup

 ### 0. Cloning and installation

 - [ ] Clone this repo, navigate to it, install packages, and start the server with `npm run dev`
   <details style="padding-left: 2em">
     <summary>Tip</summary>